JetBrains/Qodana/General/qodana-yaml.md

 ### Qodana.yaml

-Qodana runs can be customized with the `qodana.yaml` file stored under your project's root folder.
+Qodana runs can be customized with the `qodana.yaml` file stored under your project's root directory.
-Note that configuration through `qodana.yaml` is only supported by Qodana product.
+Note that configuration through `qodana.yaml` is only supported by the Qodana product.
-It is not supported by any other JetBrains products like IDEA, PhpStorm, etc.
+It is not supported by any other JetBrains products like IDEA and PhpStorm.

-#### Setup profile
+#### Set up profile

-Setup profile by name:
+Set up a profile by the name:
 ```
 profile:
     name: %name%
 ```
-Setup profile by path:
+Set up a profile by the path:
 ```
 profile:
     path: relative/path/in/your/project.xml
 ```

 #### Exclude paths

-Exclude paths from analysis for all inspections:
+Exclude paths from the analysis scope for all inspections:
 ```
 exclude:
   - name: All